Higher-order exceptional points unveiled by nilpotence and mathematical induction: Results

 where $s_{-, j}(\omega_s)$ is the output flux amplitude at port $j$ and $c_{+, 5}(\omega_s)$ the exclusive excitation amplitude for the resonant mode of cavity 5.
 Here we consider white noise with unity power spectral density coming from the medium, by normalizing $S_j(\omega_s)$ with $|c_{+, 5}(\omega_s)|^2 = 1$ for a spectral range of interest.
 We do not introduce any excitation to other cavities, i.e. $|c_{+, l}(\omega_s)|^2 = 0 \ (l \ne 5)$.
 The direct outputs from the active resonator have strongly enhanced peaks at the EP frequency, namely $S_3(0) = 32/\gamma$ and $S_4(0) = 18/\gamma$.
 Note that $S_j(\omega_s)$ originally has a factor of two accounting for the intensity outcoupling rate $2 \gamma$, since we denote the field loss as $\gamma$.
 These spectral lineshapes are again slightly narrower than LF7s with the same peak values, which may also be attributed to the Fano effect.
 However, only every other element is nonzero in the EP7 eigenvector $\bm{v}_{\rm EP7} \propto (-1, 0, i, 0, 1, 0, i)^{\rm T}$, and it hence does not make the output fields interfere.
 In fact, the steady state under the excitation of cavity 5, $\bm{v}_{\rm st, 5}(\omega_s = 0) \propto (-1/3, -i/3, 2i/3, -1/3, 1, -1/2, i/2)^{\rm T}$, is distinct from $\bm{v}_{\rm EP7}$ and distributes modal amplitudes over the entire array.
 The components linearly independent of $\bm{v}_{\rm EP7}$ should contribute to the extra linewidth narrowing, and they stem from the balance between the constant excitation and its relaxation toward the eigenstate.

-An important case for comparison is a system with large evanescent or Hermitian couplings represented by $\mu \rightarrow \infty$.
+An important case for comparison is a system with large evanescent couplings represented by $\mu \rightarrow \infty$.
 This condition makes cavity 5 effectively isolated from the other ones, because the relative impact of dissipative couplings becomes negligible.
 As a result, only ports 3 and 4 have responses to the excitation, and they are described by the Lorentzian function (LF1) peaked at $\omega_s = 0$, i.e. $S_3(\omega_s), \ S_4(\omega_s) \rightarrow 2\gamma/(\omega_s^2+\gamma^2$), $S_j(\omega_s) \rightarrow 0 \ (j \ne 3,4)$.
 This confirms the system's equivalence to a single cavity with gain $g = \gamma$ and two output waveguides each of which gives field dissipation loss $\gamma$.
 Correspondingly, the peak amplifications for $S_3$ and $S_4$ in Fig. \ref{fig:passive_EP6_active_EP7}(h) are 16- and 9-fold, respectively.
 They are evidently EP-based, since switching between the two cases only requires modification of the energy-conserving factor, $\mu$.
 Unlike previous studies \cite{Pick2017gen,Takata2021}, this specific process does not accompany the coalescence of two evenly split spectral peaks.
 As such, it starts with twice peak LDOS, and the enhancement here should hence be half of that derived in the perturbation theory.
 The 16-fold change in $S_3 (0)$, while including the contribution of output interference, is close to the prediction modified for a single spectral peak indicating a factor of $\approx 31/2 = 15.5$ for an EP7.
 In our active system, the EP transition can be detected only by nonlinear changes in the peak intensity and linewidth of the static "zero mode", which is also seen in Fig. \ref{fig:passive_EP6_active_EP7}(d).
 Such features may open up extra possibilities for optical sensing, regulation, and switching.
+Some representative spectral transmittance and transfer functions are shown analytically in SI.